craigxchen/craigxchen.github.io/_posts/2025-06-03-by-the-water.md

 The river looks quite choppy outside.
 Perhaps I should pack a jacket for the wind today.
 I stand holding the kettle in my right hand, motionless, observing the trees and the surface of the water through the window, debating whether to make pourover coffee or an espresso.
-I often think, while dissociating by the coffe grinder, "it's a shame the Hudson is so filthy."
+I often think, while dissociating by the coffee grinder, "it's a shame the Hudson is so filthy."
 In the afternoons when I walk home along the river I find that the sun is harsher than I remember and the breeze stronger than I remember.
 Walking by the water is my attempt to clear my mind and to observe my thoughts as they honk and curse at each other amidst the stop-and-go traffic of my mind, much more like the streets of Manhattan than the orderly chaos of southeast Asia.
 Yet, by the water, I always encounter the same thoughts.